• Skip to primary navigation

 What is mincemeat?

-During Medieval times, mincemeat originally contained minced meat along with fruit and spices.
+During medieval times, mincemeat originally contained minced meat along with fruit and spices.
 The modern version is a mixture of chopped dried fruit, spirits (brandy, rum, or whisky), and spices such as cinnamon, cloves, and nutmeg.
 Why not try adding it to an apple crumble?

 😋Related recipes